Introduction

 Associated lists

-Associated lists, or list associations, add a unique functionality to regular lists by allowing you to associate values within the list with another value often referred to in other languages as a key-value pair
+Associated lists, or list associations, add a unique functionality to regular lists by allowing you to associate values within the list with another value often referred to in other languages as a key-value pair, map, or dictionary.
+This can be done as such:

 var/list/L = list()